PriyaPalak/PriyaPalak/README.md

 ## Hi there! 🙋‍♀️

-I am Priya Palak, an incoming data analyst working at United Airlines.
+I am Priya Palak, a business analyst working at United Airlines for the past 3 years under TechOps Division.

 ### ✨ About me in 30 seconds ✨

  - Self-taught Data Analyst
- - Studied Statistics at Delhi University, graduated this year
  - Started learning Data Skills in **May 2021**
+ - Studied Statistics at Delhi University, graduated in 2023
+ - Working with Airline Operations data, creating dashboards and delivering insights for the past 3 years
  - Strongly believe in taking one step at a time

 ### 💡 Skills and Tools

-- Skills: Data Cleaning, Data Wrangling, Exploratory Data Analysis, Data Visualisation, and Dashboarding
+- Skills: Data Cleaning, Data Wrangling, Exploratory Data Analysis, Data Visualisation, and Dashboarding, Feature Engineering, Regression and Classification, Model Improvement
-- Tools: Excel, SQL, Tableau, and Python (Numpy, Pandas, Matplotlib, and Seaborn)
+- Tools: Excel, SQL, Tableau, Power BI, Python (Numpy, Pandas, Matplotlib, and Seaborn), Databricks, Power Automate, Scikit-learn

 ### 📚 Portfolio Projects